biozzyn/handroanthus-variant-analysis/README.md

 gunzip *.gz
 ```

 To successful run the variant annotation step, the analysit should configure a new database entry for the SNPEff program.
 In our pipeline we called this database ``him``.
 To add a new genome to SNPEff the analyst can consult information [here](http://snpeff.sourceforge.net/SnpEff_manual.html#buildAddConfig).
-After add the new entry for the genome of *Handroanthus impetiginousus*
+After adding the new entry for the genome of *Handroanthus impetiginousus*

 ```
 mkdir /path/to/snpEff/data/him